-(7) a. the case in which a student passes the exam

-b. the case in which it is rainy on a Sunday
+- (7) a. the case in which a student passes the exam - b. the case in which it is rainy on a Sunday

-Generic case descriptions as in (7a, b) are kind terms in the sense of Carlson (1977).
-Even though they are not of the form of bare plurals or mass nouns, they are semantically on a par with bare mass noun such as gold and bare plurals such as giraffes when used as kind terms.
-Thus, generic case descriptions allow for the application of typical kind predicates as in (8a), and they exhibit an existential reading with episodic predicates as in (8b), which is also characteristic of bare mass nouns and plurals when acting as kind terms (Carlson 1977):16
+Generic case descriptions as in (7a, b) are kind terms in the sense of Carlson (1977a, b).
+Even though they are not of the form of bare plurals or mass nouns, they are semantically on a par with bare mass nouns such as gold and bare plurals such as giraffes when used as kind terms.
+Thus, generic case descriptions allow for the application of typical kind predicates as in (8a), and they exhibit an existential reading with episodic predicates as in (8b), which is also characteristic of bare mass nouns and plurals when acting as kind terms (Carlson 1977a, b)15:

-15 Priest (2006) is not specific as to what predicates are subject to the condition.
-In Moltmann (2015), I take existence predicates as well as intentional and intensional predicates (with respect to the relevant argument positions) to be exempt from the condition.
+14 Priest (2005) is not specific as to what predicates are subject to the condition.
+In Moltmann (2015c), I take existence predicates as well as intentional and intensional predicates (with respect to the relevant argument positions) to be exempt from the condition.